21 Local Advertising Ideas to Grow Your Small Business

 - Retail, service-based, restaurants, and travel or tourism-dependent businesses

-There are multiple benefits from adding a listing for your business to online business directories.
+Adding a listing for your business to online business directories is a vital part of your local marketing plan.
 It offers another place for local patrons to discover your business (in the actual directory) and benefits your website’s search engine optimization (SEO), helping your site rank higher in local search results.
-At a minimum, your local advertising strategy should include adding the following listings:

 - Google Business Profile (formerly Google My Business)